-These microorganisms all comprise the microbiome in our bodies.
+According to Terrain Theory, these microorganisms are a huge part of “microcosm” that is our body.
 They work in balance and synergy, constantly communicating with the mitochondria in our cells to facilitate repair via the genes they produce.
-To give you an idea, in our body, human cells produce around 20 thousand genes.
-Our microbiome could produce anywhere between 2-20 million genes!!!
+To give you an idea, in our body, human cells can produce around 20 thousand genes.
+In contrast, our microbiome could produce anywhere between 2-20 million genes!!!
 My point is, we are more microbe than human!
 If microbes didn’t want us here, we wouldn’t be here.

 The microbiome is not only vital to all functions in our body but it also plays a major role in our immune system.
 In other words, our immunity is directly related to the number and diversity of our microbiome.
 The more diverse our microbiome is the stronger our immune system is.
-It’s estimated that due to our current diet, stress, exposure to pesticides, pharmaceuticals (such as antibiotics), pollution and chemicals in our environment, it’s estimated that humans now carry approximately 10% of the microbiome they once had.
-This makes us much more vulnerable to disease than ever before.
-For this reason its more import than ever that we find ways to help our microbiome grow and diversify.
+Due to poor diet, stress, exposure to pesticides, pharmaceuticals (such as antibiotics), pollution and chemicals in our environment, it’s estimated that humans now carry approximately 10% of the microbiome they once had.
+This makes us more vulnerable to disease than ever before.
+That’s why its more import than ever that to strengthen immunity by finding ways to restore the balance and diversity our microbiome.

-Unfortunately the current guidelines for stopping the spread of the “Tecatete” Virus 😜 may actually do more harm than help us and here is why (can’t call it the real name for fear of getting flagged so I’m naming it after another popular Mexican beer instead):
+Unfortunately the current guidelines for stopping the spread of the disease, specifically the Corona Virus, may actually do more harm than help us and here is why:

 Masks: One of the best ways to boost our immunity, grow and diversify our microbiome is by breathing fresh air.
 Why?
 Because the microbiome is all around us!
 We breath it in constantly.
 Masks restrict the intake of oxygen and microbes.
-Lack of oxygen puts stress on our bodies and therefore suppresses our immunity.
+Lack of oxygen puts stress on our bodies by raising cortisol levels and therefore suppressing our immunity.
 Masks are designed to stop the spread of disease by people that are sick.
 If you are healthy, keep your intake of fresh air up!
-That will keep you free from a possible hypoxic injury (injury cause by lack of oxygen) and grow your micro biome!
+That will keep you free from a possible hypoxic injury (injury cause by lack of oxygen) and strengthen your microbiome!

-Staying Indoors: Staying home deprives us of a very important hormone, which researchers have deemed extremely important for immunity: Vitamin D!
+Staying Indoors: Staying home away from sun light exposure, deprives us of a very important hormone, which researchers have deemed extremely vital for immunity: Vitamin D!
 Yes, vitamin D is actually a hormone.
 The best way to absorb vitamin D is by being exposed to sunlight!
-Research has found that many victims of illnesses like the one we are currently experiencing had low levels of vitamin D.
+Research has found that many victims of illnesses like covid-19 had low levels of vitamin D.